Outcomes

 Purposeful Learning heading

-Students will fill their Integrated ePortfolio with artifacts of their time at CSB and SJU.
+In INTG 300 Learning Integrations, the capstone of their general education, students will curate and reflect on their own portfolio with artifacts of their time at CSB and SJU.
 Artifacts can be anything but will likely include papers, engagement prompts, projects, presentations, research summaries and performances.
-This ePortfolio will then serve as an academic resume for the student’s use after graduation – reflecting the skills and experiences they received through the Integrations Curriculum.
+This portfolio will then serve as an academic resume for the student’s use after graduation – reflecting the skills and experiences they received through the Integrations Curriculum.